 Therefore, it may be preferable to assess genotypes based on the discrimination and repeatability of the texture of the boiled potato at more than 20 min of cooking.
-Studies that have attempted to optimize time for steaming potatoes recommend an intermediate cooking time of 21-24 min34 or 30 min32 prior to instrument-based and sensory tests, where discrimination among genotypes and repeatability between replicates could potentially be better guaranteed.
+Studies that have attempted to optimize time for steaming potatoes recommend an intermediate cooking time of 21-24 min or 30 min prior to instrument-based and sensory tests, where discrimination among genotypes and repeatability between replicates could potentially be better guaranteed.
 At 40 min, discrimination between genotypes was not possible, suggesting that at this time the potatoes were overcooked.
-Cooking beyond optimal time changes the microstructure and composition inside the potatoes.34 Even then, the cooking time depends on many factors including size of the tubers and the temperature used in cooking, for example, potatoes cooked at 100 °C can be overcooked at 15- 20 min.35
+Cooking beyond optimal time changes the microstructure and composition inside the potatoes.
+Even then, the cooking time depends on many factors including size of the tubers and the temperature used in cooking, for example, potatoes cooked at 100 °C can be overcooked at 15- 20 min.

 In further reports,36-38 textural protocols were used to distinguish potato and sweet potato genotypes and to find significant correlations with sensory texture.
 Additional studies could assess the potential to characterize key sensory texture of boiled potato by mouthfeel rather than hand feel.
-Substantial investment in methodology development and capacity is needed to bring greater coherence and enable cumulative learning about user perspectives to increase the fit iteratively between improved genotypes and user preferences.39 Future studies should consider evaluating sensory and texture profiles for different cooking methods since preparation can differentially affect the profiles of the genotypes.40
+Substantial investment in methodology development and capacity is needed to bring greater coherence and enable cumulative learning about user perspectives to increase the fit iteratively between improved genotypes and user preferences.
+Future studies should consider evaluating sensory and texture profiles for different cooking methods since preparation can differentially affect the profiles of the genotypes.

 The texture traits are normally assessed in the later stages of a breeding program after selection for more easily quantifiable traits, due to the cost of most conventional methods.
-Several non-destructive methods such as NIRS are available to enable selection during the early stages of breeding and these have also been described for characterizing different traits of potatoes as well as other crops, such as sweet potato.^{23,35} In the current study, while NIRS shows the potential to predict color, most predictions still need improvement.
-One of the most important criteria for of the parameter values of interest must be accounted for within the sample populations of the calibration and validation datasets.41 It is therefore possible that the range of variation was less than optimal for a NIRS analysis of the parameters studied.
+Several non-destructive methods such as NIRS are available to enable selection during the early stages of breeding and these have also been described for characterizing different traits of potatoes as well as other crops, such as sweet potato.
+In the current study, while NIRS shows the potential to predict color, most predictions still need improvement.
+One of the most important criteria for developing a robust NIRS calibration is that the natural variation of the parameter values of interest must be accounted for within the sample populations of the calibration and validation datasets.
+It is therefore possible that the range of variation was less than optimal for a NIRS analysis of the parameters studied.
 Samples from Kenya were considered to be a source of variance, based on the existence of genotype by environmental interactions in sensory traits of potatoes, 42,43 to increase the predictability.
 Future studies will consider sampling at different seasons and sites within the country to enhance the variation further.
-Previous studies with potatoes have, for example, indicated the possibility of using NIRS to predict other desirable sensory parameters such as moistness, waxiness, firmness, and mealiness,^{13,14} which could be the focus of future model improvement efforts for potato breeding in Uganda.
+Previous studies with potatoes have, for example, indicated the possibility of using NIRS to predict other desirable sensory parameters such as moistness, waxiness, firmness, and mealiness, which could be the focus of future model improvement efforts for potato breeding in Uganda.
 However, it could also be that some sensory traits are simply poorly modeled using NIRS.
-Poor model calibrations for some sensory traits have, for example, been observed in cooked-mashed sweet potatoes even with relatively large sample sizes.44 The use of a standard operating procedure on sample handling and spectra collection23 is also important for the production of repeatable results.
-A classification of sensory parameters based on spectral fingerprints should be tested, especially because the PCA clustering based on NIRS is consistent with that based on sensory data.
-Indeed, by defining thresholds, or classes, by criterion, it will be interesting to investigate the possibility of classifying the genotypes in order to carry out a rapid selection.
-Earlier studies, for example, were able to differentiate genotypes based on dry matter content.13 For this, methods such as partial least square discriminant analysis (PLSDA), support vector machine (SVM), or soft independent modelling class analogy (SIMCA) can be applied to spectral and sensory data sets.
-Freeze drying of the samples may improve the precision of some predictions, since water may cause nonlinear responses due to the strong absorption signals in the NIR spectra.45 Calibrations could also be enhanced using several data pre-processing approaches.46 developing a robust NIRS calibration is that the natural variation
+Poor model calibrations for some sensory traits have, for example, been observed in cooked-mashed sweet potatoes even with relatively large sample sizes.
+The use of a standard operating procedure on sample handling and spectra collection is also important for the production of repeatable results.